 Let’s see the application.

-Firstly, insert the formula in like inputting the OFFSET function as I discussed earlier elaborately.
+- Firstly, insert the formula like inputting the OFFSET function as I discussed earlier elaborately.

 So, you’ll get the following dialog box.